jballant/backbone-base-and-form-view/README.md

     testView.subs.get('mySubView'); // Returns array of MySubView instances

 This would return an array, because Backbone.BaseView allows you to add multiple views on a single key.
 If you want to add a view and ensure that only one of this kind of subview can exist on that key, that's referred to as a *singleton*.
-To specify that a view is a singleton when you add it, pass true as the second param like this ``this.subs.add('mySubView', new MySubView(), true);``.
+To specify that a view is a singleton when you add it, pass true as the second param like this ``this.subs.create('mySubView', new MySubView(), true);``.
 If most or all of your subviews will be singletons, set ```singletonSubviews``` to ```true``` in your view constructor's definition.

 Now that you have a singleton view, you can always get it easily by calling: